snapmeasureai/website/README.md

 # SnapMeasureAI: 99% Accurate 3D Body Measurement Solution

-SnapMeasureAI is an advanced computer vision solution that provides precise 3D body measurements and size recommendations using just a few images or a video.
-Say goodbye to clothing returns and find the perfect fit every time.

-SnapMeasureAI achieves an impressive 99% accuracy across 16 key body measurements, with an average error of 7.0 mm (0.27 in).
-Simply take a few images or a video.
+SnapMeasureAI is a computer vision body scanner that provides accurate clothing measurements.
+Achieving 99% accuracy across 16 key measurements, it uses a few images or a short video.
+The average error is only 7.0 mm (0.27 in).

-With SnapMeasureAI, you can confidently shop for clothing online, knowing that you'll get the perfect fit every time.
+No more ill-fitting clothes or returns.
+SnapMeasureAI aims to find perfect size every time, cutting return costs significantly.

 Reach us at SnapMeasureAI@gmail.com for a live demo or technology license.